 The first project is "FABBRICA", by Piero Lissoni which, based on the installation created in 2019, presents a structure depicting Sanlorenzo's industrial boating and the various processes carried out in the shipyards.
-The installation made it possible to reveal the lesser-known side of the Group's activity, in other words its constant research and use of technology to support a cuttingedge industry.
-Again as part of the collateral events of the Biennale, Sanlorenzo presented an installation by Piero Lissoni created at the ACP-Palazzo Franchetti, entitled "ARENA": a geometrically shaped metal platform overlooking the Grand Canal.
-To offer a new perspective on Venice, the flooring of the work interacts with the elements that surround it, while a game of steps enlivens the flows of visitors on the platform, transforming it into a convivial place that dialogues with the external context.
+The installation made it possible to reveal the lesser-known side of the Group's activity, in other words its constant research and use of technology to support a cutting-edge industry.